Amruthamsh/open-flow/README.md

 Think Antigravity or Claude code for everyone, not just developers.

 Compared to OpenClaw, OpenFlow's state accumulates across WhatsApp, a government portal, a banking app, and a camera roll simultaneously.
 We use gemma embeddings and then semantically search for the right context.
-That compound context is what makes it feel like a helpful senior colleague, not just an agent.
+That compound context is what makes it feel like a helpful senior colleague and a friend, not just an agent.

 ### Gemma Model Fallback